-The program can be paused (axis movement stopped, spindle still running) anytime using the green button on the front of the machine.
+The program can be paused (axis movement stopped, spindle still running) anytime using the green button on the front of the machine or the "||FEED HOLD" button in the user interface.

 When the machine has finished running the program it will return to its home position and the spindle will turn off.
 Depending on a few variables, the part may have been completely cut off or may need to be broken off of the remaining stock.